danny-zh/epam_intro_cloud_devops/Linux.md

   `$ locate -br ^shadow$` The command searches for filenames which their base contains only the word shadow

 - grep: can be used to search for specific matches of contents in plain files using regular expressions.
 For instance maybe you want to find a file that you remember it had a definiton of a function called myfunc().
-Since grep is used to find patterns in files you need to specify the file to read from, if not specified it will read from current directory.
+Since grep is used to find patterns in files you need to specify the file to read from, if not specified it will read from STDIN.

 `$ grep -r myfun . # With the option -r searches recursively the pattern myfun inside the plain files living under the specified path.
 The dot means to search in the current directory`